 Sitting in silence, I believe, is another key to opening to the love of God.
 The silence expands and opens our hearts so we may reach within to our deepest selves beyond all thoughts, and even find God’s Spirit within.
 Augustin speaks of this in his Confessions when he talks about his search for God.
 He was searching outside himself, when God was to be found within.

 So what I am trying to say, is that these keys that I have found may also help you.
-Getting your understanding straight and realize what the thinking mind is and then start spending a few minutes every day alone in silence may help you to connect and open up to the life of God within.
+Realizing what the thinking mind is and is not and spending a few minutes every day alone in silence may help you connect and open up to the life of God within.
 A few moments and minutes could be all that is needed for you to find your own heart.
-And when you do find your heart, in silence, I believe God is just around the corner!
+And when you do find your heart, in silence, I believe that is also where you find God.
+Or is it the God that finds you?

 Please feel free to comment and respond here and share your thoughts about keys to our and God’s heart.